rmrk-team/evm/README.md

 npm -i @rmrk-team/evm-contracts
 ```

-Once the dependency is added to your project, simply import the smart contracts you whish to utilize into your own smart
+Once the dependency is added to your project, simply import the smart contracts you wish to utilize into your own smart
 contract.

 ## RMRK Legos